compscisi/Programming-Fundamentals-1-SI/Activities/Session 02/Activity 2.md

 # Activity Title: Coverting Pseudo-code
 ###### Below are some bits of Pseudo-code.
 Use the given note cards to assemble a three dimensional flowchart from each bit of psuedo-code.
 Start with the first one and see if you can do more.
+You can do this at home by drawing a flowchart for each bit of psuedo code.

 ### Problem 1
 ```